terra-campaigns/unsettled/directory/DuskmeadowFringe/index.md

 ## Rabbit's Inn

-- 1 day north of Sigisfarne
+- 1 day north of Sigisfarne.
 - Good ale, excellent rabbit stew.
 - It is run by Martha and her family: Earnest, the husband and cook, and their two daughters.

-## Hunter cabin
+## Hunter Cabin

 - 2 days north of Sigisfarne
-- Well maintained, clean.
+- Well maintained, and clean.
-- Dried meet, [some think](../../campaigns/Book_01/ep_005.md) of human origin.
+- Dried meat, [some think](../../campaigns/Book_01/ep_005.md) of human origin.

 ## [Quarry](Quarry.md)